deductiv/kvstore_tools/README.md

 * * *
 ## Command Usage

 ### KV Store Backup
+Back up a KV Store collection to disk on the local node.
+For search head clusters, it's recommended to have a shared volume (e.g. NFS) among all nodes for backups to reliably enforce the retention policy and the kvstorerestore command functionality.
+The backup process will write one or more .json or .json.gz files (one for each collection).
 This functionality is implemented through a generating search command.
 Syntax:

     | kvstorebackup app="app_name" collection="collection_name" path="/data/backup/kvstore" global_scope="false"

-The backup process will write one or more .json or .json.gz files (one for each collection).

 **Arguments**: